The Eight Sacred Armors

 Craft Wondrous Item, rope trick; Cost 4,000 gp.

-Posted in 3rd edition Dungeons & Dragons / d20 fantasy / Pathfinder, Magic Item by with no comments yet.
+Posted in 3rd edition Dungeons & Dragons / d20 fantasy / Pathfinder, Magic Item by Adam A. Thompson with no comments yet.

 The Beastblade

-This broadsword’s wide blade extends from the lion-headed crosspiece like a steel tongue from the open jaws.
-It bears enchantments which give the wielder +1 to attack and damage, but is considered +2 and deals an additional 1d6 points of damage against magical beasts such as chimeras, hydras, and gorgons.
+This longsword’s wide blade extends from the lion-headed crosspiece like a steel tongue from the open jaws.
+It bears enchantments which give the wielder +1 to attack and damage, but is considered +2 and deals an additional 1d6 points of damage against mundane and magical beasts such as giant rats, dire wolves, chimeras, hydras, and gorgons.

 Though sentient, the Beastblade communicates mainly in growls and roars.
-Those who wield it are immune to all fear effects, but the blade’s spirit will not accept retreat from combat – those attempting to withdraw from melee or flee a fight must successfully beat the Beastbalde’s ego score of 17 (Charisma, Will, or Fear saving throw) or it will force them to continue fighting instead.
-This has resulted in the death of many of the blade’s wielders.
+Those who wield it are immune to all fear effects, but the blade’s spirit will not accept retreat from combat – those attempting to disengage from melee or flee a fight must successfully beat the Beastbalde’s ego score of 17 (Charisma, Will, or Fear saving throw to resist) or it will force them to continue fighting.
+This has resulted in the death of many of the Beastblade’s wielders.

 Those with bardic knowledge or who are deeply steeped in arcane lore may recall the tale of a Beastblade that bears a blessing and a curse – “those who wield it know no fear.”

-Posted in Equipment, Magic Item and tagged by with no comments yet.
+Posted in Equipment, Magic Item and tagged sword by Adam A. Thompson with no comments yet.

 Room 7: Athganazar’s Laboratory